-At Dayforce Wallet in St. Petersburg, Florida, I partnered with product, design, and engineering leaders to align on growth strategy and delivery priorities—enabling same-day pay for over 830K users and driving scalable, human-centered fintech innovation.
+At our office in St. Petersburg, Florida, I partnered with product, design, and engineering leaders to align on growth strategy and delivery priorities for Dayforce Wallet—enabling same-day pay for over 845K users and driving scalable, human-centered fintech innovation.

 During my graduate studies at Thomas University, a small school in southwest Georgia, I balanced leadership, work, and family responsibilities.
 Walking in convocation reminded me that growth isn’t always linear—steady learning amid real-life demands can still move you forward.